 Photosynthesis is the process by which the plant takes in sunlight (energy) and along with the soils nutrients and water, converts these assets into food.
 In this case, into coffee berries which contain two seeds and a whole lot of sweet juicy pulp that surrounds them.
 The seeds are the way the plants reproduces itself, and in the two different environments that these varieties call home, the seeds wind up with different amounts of Carbohydrates (food) and Caffeine (waste).
 Why?

 Germination risk is the reason.
 The tree evolved to maximize its chances for survival.

 It produces more food and less waste for each seed.
 High carbs for the long wait and for energy for sprouting under difficult conditions.
-The Robusta tree, knowing that the conditions for seed sprouting are good, and that risk of failure low, does not waste its energy on producing allot of carbs for the seeds germination energy, because it knows that the soil is warm and moist, and that the nutrients are there in the soil to feed the plant in its sprouting stage .
-Why waste energy on producing long chain, complex carbohydrates.
+The Robusta tree does not waste its energy on producing a lot of carbs for the seed’s germination energy because it knows that the soil is warm and moist, and that the nutrients are there in the soil to feed the plant in its sprouting stage.
+Why waste energy on producing long chain, complex carbohydrates?
 So the energy goes into the production of Caffeine.

 In 1978 Thanksgiving Coffee Company introduced Pony Express, “The Jackhammer of Coffee,” the start your day with a “Blastoff” drink.

 It is natures natural five-hour power shot.
-It is not Death Wish coffee, but it will make your heart race, it will keep you on your toes, and if you want to stay awake you will stay awake!
+It will make your heart race, it will keep you on your toes, and if you want to stay awake, you will stay awake!